Ashenden: Or the British Agent: Plot summary

-During the First World War, a writer named Ashenden, introduced only by his last name, is enlisted as an agent through threats and promises by "R.", a Colonel with British Intelligence.
-He is sent to Switzerland where he becomes involved in a number of counter-intelligence operations; these he accomplishes by means of persuasion, bribery, blackmail, or coincidence.
+During the First World War, a writer named Ashenden, referenced only by his surname, is enlisted as an agent through threats and promises by "R", a Colonel with British Intelligence.
+He is sent to Switzerland where he becomes involved in a number of counter-intelligence operations; these he accomplishes by means of persuasion, bribery, blackmail or coincidence.
 He does not use a weapon.

 In one, he accompanies a man called the Hairless Mexican to Italy, where they are to intercept important papers carried by an arriving Greek agent of the Germans.
 The Hairless Mexican meets the only Greek on the incoming ship, and during a search of the Greek's hotel room, the Hairless Mexican and Ashenden do not find any papers.
 As they prepare to leave the country, Ashenden decodes a cable which tells him that the intended Greek had never boarded the ship; spots of dried blood on the Hairless Mexican's sleeve mean that he had killed the wrong man.

 In another, Ashenden must induce an Italian dancer to betray her lover, an anti-British Indian and a German agent, by convincing him to cross the border from neutral Switzerland to see her in allied France, where the Allies can arrest him.
-The ironic denouement is that after the man is captured by the British, he commits suicide before he can be arrested, tried, and executed.
+The ironic denouement is that after the man is captured by the British, he commits suicide before he can be arrested, tried and executed.
 When she finds out of his death, the dancer goes to Ashenden and asks to get back the valuable watch she had given to the man whom she has just betrayed.

 After a number of similar operations, Ashenden is sent to Imperial Russia during the 1917 revolution, as an "agent of influence", to do what he can to keep Russia in the war against Germany.
 He spends eleven days on the train from Vladivostok to Petrograd sharing a cabin with Harrington, an American business man who is a constant conversationalist.
 A few days after they arrive, the revolution breaks out in earnest.
 As they try to evacuate, the business man insists on getting back his laundry that had been sent out.
 During his return with the laundry, Harrington is killed in a street riot.

 The stories combine Maugham's talent at character detail with a tragic structure where an affecting and sometimes funny person is damaged in the game of national spying.
 Some regard these as the forerunner of all the more sceptical spy fiction written by such as Eric Ambler, Graham Greene and books such as The Spy Who Came in from the Cold.
-Raymond Chandler was a great admirer of Ashenden, writing to the author in January 1950: "There are no other great spy stories - none at all.
+Raymond Chandler was a great admirer of Ashenden, writing to the author in January 1950: "There are no other great spy stories – none at all.
 I have been searching and I know".